 Four Seasons

-The resulting sculptures were installed at Croome in July 2025 and will be in place for 10 years, acknowledging the value of diverse perspectives in heritage settings.
+The sculptures were installed at Croome in July 2025 and will be in place for 10 years, visibly claiming space for the importance of diverse perspectives in heritage settings.
 More details from the project can be seen on the National Trust Croome website.

 Responses from participants show: